 Convicted Child Molester Sentenced for Immigration Fraud and Judicially Ordered Removed from the United States

-However, on March 4, 2021, in the Superior Court of North Carolina in Johnston County, Velasco was convicted of ten counts of indecent liberties with a child.
-He was sentenced to a term of imprisonment of between 10 and 20 years and ordered to register as a sex offender.
-According to the indictments to which he pled guilty, Velasco committed the crimes as early as January 1, 2017, which clearly preceded his visa application and thus displayed the falsity of his statements.
+On June 14, 2022, in the Superior Court of North Carolina in Wake County, Marinero was convicted of four counts of indecent liberties with a child and one count of crime against nature.
+He was sentenced to a combined term of imprisonment of 100 months and ordered to register as a sex offender.
+According to the transcript of plea and judgments issued by the court, Marinero committed the crimes on August 1, 2016.
+Therefore, the statements he made on his naturalization application were false.

 Michael Easley, U.S. Attorney for the Eastern District of North Carolina made the announcement.
-ICE’s Enforcement and Removal Operations division conducted the investigation and Assistant U.S. Attorneys Sebastian Kielmanovich and Lori Warlick prosecuted the case.
+Agents with ICE’s Enforcement and Removal Operations and Homeland Security Investigations, assigned to the Document Benefit Fraud Task Force, investigated the case.
+Assistant U.S. Attorney Sebastian Kielmanovich prosecuted the case.

-Related court documents and information can be found on the website of the U.S. District Court for the Eastern District of North Carolina or on PACER by searching for Case No. 5:22-cr-00016-1BO(1).
+Related court documents and information can be found on the website of the U.S. District Court for the Eastern District of North Carolina or on PACER by searching for Case No. 5:22-cr-252-1BO-RN.